+In fiscal 2019, base salaries for Helix's Named Executive Officers were not increased.
 In fiscal 2018, base salaries were increased by 1.4% to partially offset cost-of-living increases but also taking but taking into consideration the cash constraints that continue to be faced by the Company.
 In fiscal 2017, base salaries for Helix's Named Executive Officers were not increased.
 In fiscal 2016, base salaries for Helix's Named Executive Officers, other than the former Chief Executive Officer, were increased by 1.27% to once again partially offset cost-of-living increases but taking into consideration the cash constraints that continue to be faced by Helix.
-These base salaries had been increased by 1% in fiscal 2015 to partially defray increases in cost of living (and in partial recognition for improvements in operations and the implementation of research and development initiatives), and had not previously been increased in fiscal 2014, fiscal 2013 or fiscal 2012.
-The 2018 and 2019 compensation decisions are discussed in greater detail below under the headings "Fiscal 2018 Compensation Decisions" and "Fiscal 2019 Compensation Levels", respectively.
+These base salaries had been increased by 1% in fiscal 2015 to partially defray increases in cost of living (and in partial recognition for improvements in operations and the implementation of research and development initiatives) and had not previously been increased in fiscal 2014.
+The 2018 and 2019 compensation decisions are discussed in greater detail below under the headings "Fiscal 2019 Compensation Decisions" and "Fiscal 2020 Compensation Levels", respectively.